 The system is easy to install: the user simply inserts the SIM card into the Portable DSL modem, connects the modem to the computer, then enters the user name and password.
 There is no need to connect to a phone outlet and there is no additional hardware or software required.
 The modem is approximately the size of a cordless phone.

-AIRDATA installed base-stations throughout Stuttgart, which use omni and sector antennas developed by Cobham Antenna Systems (still known, at that time, as European Antennas).
+AIRDATA installed base-stations throughout Stuttgart, which use omni and sector antennas developed by Chelton (still known, at that time, as European Antennas).

 The omni antennas are ETSI compliant, with high gain and low azimuth ripple.
 We designed them such that their elements are fed into the centre of the array, which ensures that the main beam remains on the horizon at every frequency across a very wide bandwidth.